 Seasons come and seasons go.
 The summer has evolved into autumn, soon the wheel of time will continue to turn into winter.
 Boating can be a fun experience in all seasons.
 But, there is no doubt that more care has to be taken in the colder months.
 The sea can be unforgiving at the best of times, so extra precaution during a less kind season is always the most sensible choice for experienced sailors.

-How can you prepare your boat and, more importantly, yourself for winter sailing?
+How can you prepare your boat with marine cleaning products and, more importantly, yourself for winter sailing?

 Dress for the Occasion